Free «The Importance of Accountability» Essay Paper

 Why is accountability important in the health care industry?

 The benefits of accountability in health sector are to provide patient protection, to be cheap, to be able to meet costs, to provide sufficient care to the patients brought to the hospitals, since the main focus will have shifted from money to providing better and quality service to the clients/ patients.
 It includes doing the best as a health professional to save the life of a human being, and in this case the person who came to the facility for treatment.
-It would bring both the patient and health practitioners to a place, where they are responsible for their choices thus striving for the very best.
+It would bring both the patients and health practitioners to a place, where they are responsible for their choices thus striving for the very best.

 How is an employee’s accountability measured in the health care industry?

 Hurry up!
 Limited time offer

 Use discount code

 An employee’s accountability in the health sector is measured when they apply ethics in their dealings.
 It means that they can exercise values like honesty, care, patience, kindness, empathy, and most of all, integrity, in their work, where they do not really overcharge and where they attend to clients not because they or their relatives have paid more, but because of the values deeply embedded in them and which they must protect.
 It is also seen where a health practitioner handling a certain client/patient opens up about the client’s disease and how far they have gone with each other and in cases, where one is not able to handle a certain problem, he opens up instead of trying many solutions/ making guesses/exploring with the client.